How To Avoid Making Yourself Throw Up

 Are you considering making yourself throw up?

-Why people consider throwing up
+Why people might make themselves throw up

 Physical and mental health symptoms